ARMmbed/mbed-os-5-docs/docs/api/platform/MbedStats.md

 ### CPU statistics

 You can use the `mbed_stats_cpu_get` function to get the uptime, idle time and sleep time information.
-Timing information available is cumulative since the system is on.
+Timing information available is cumulative because the system is on.
 Please note CPU statistics depend on the availability of the low power timer in the hardware.
-To enable fetching of CPU information, you must enable the following Mbed OS configuration option.
+To enable fetching of CPU information, you must enable the following Mbed OS configuration option:

 ```json
 {